Flag of New Mexico: Current flag (1925–present)

-The New Mexico state flag as depicted in the 1976 bicentennial postage stamp series.
+The New Mexico state flag as depicted in the US bicentennial postage stamp series in 1976.

-1920 redesign

 In 1920, the New Mexico chapter of the Daughters of the American Revolution (DAR) called for the creation of an official flag that would reflect the state's unique heritage and culture.
 A statewide contest was held in 1923 to solicit new designs.
 Eventually, a design made by Harry Mera of Santa Fe and sewn by his wife Reba Mera was selected.
 In 1925, Governor Arthur T. Hannett signed legislation proclaiming the Mera design the official state flag, which remains in use and unchanged to this day.

 Mera was a physician and archaeologist who became familiar with the Zia sun symbol, which he encountered on a piece of pottery originating from Zia Pueblo.
 This pottery, believed to date from before 1890 and associated with the Zia Fire Society, had made its way into private collections during a period when early ethnographers were conducting intensive fieldwork in the region.

 The symbol was used without consulting the Zia people, and they have fought to prevent it from being used without their permission, including via attempting to copyright it, during and after its adoption as a symbol of the state, and due to concerns over desecration of the symbol.
 A 2012 joint memorial by the state and the Zia people later acknowledged the state had appropriated the image without permission.
-The symbol has sacred meaning to the indigenous Zia people.
-Four is a sacred number symbolizing the Circle of Life: the four directions, the four times of day, the four stages of life, and the four seasons; the circle binds these four elements of four together.
-It has since become representative of the broader Puebloan, Hispano, and Native-led New Mexican culture.

 Although the Zia Pueblo does not hold a trademark on the symbol, the state of New Mexico supports respectful use by guiding individuals and organizations to Zia Pueblo and the Indian Pueblo Cultural Center in Albuquerque, offering information encouraging honoring the symbol's origins and meaning.

 The New Mexico flag was rated first in a 2001 survey of 72 U.S. and Canadian flags by the North American Vexillological Association.
 The flag has always been free for civil and state use, and it is completely in the public domain as of January 1, 2021.